nais/doc/docs/observability/logging/how-to/access-secure-logs.md

 ---
 # Access secure logs

 Once everything is configured, your secure logs will be sent to the `tjenestekall-*` index in kibana.
 The members of the corresponding NAIS team should get access to those logs automatically when they log on to kibana with Single Sign On.
-Give message in #kibana channel if that is not the case.
+Send a message in #kibana channel if that is not the case.

 ## Access to secure logs for external participants